Exact Black Hole Solutions in Bumblebee Gravity with Lightlike or Spacelike VEVS: CHARGED SPHERICALLY SYMMETRIC BLACK HOLE SOLUTIONS

 By substituting the potential $V$ from Eq.~\eqref{VV} together with the ansatz given in Eqs.~\eqref{qdc}–\eqref{btr} and \eqref{Fa2} into the field equations~\eqref{modified2}–\eqref{FF}, and taking the coupling parameter to be $\gamma = \tfrac{\xi}{2+\ell_1}$, we obtain the charged black hole solution as

 This solution is similar to the RN solution.
-With the above choice of $Q_{0}$, the Maxwell invariant $F^{\mu\nu}F_{\mu\nu} = {Q_{0}^{2}}/{r^{4}} $, is independent of the Lorentz-violating parameters.
 Similarly, for the special case of $\xi= \kappa/2$, the $t$-component of the bumblebee field $b_{t}$ in Eq.~\eqref{qb} takes the form given in Eq.~\eqref{bt1}, leading to a nonvanishing bumblebee field strength.
 Through the modified Maxwell equations, the conserved current takes the form

 Consequently, the conserved electric charge $Q$ can be expressed as

 Here, $\Sigma$ denotes a three-dimensional spacelike hypersurface with induced metric $\gamma_{ij}^{(3)}$, while its boundary $\partial\Sigma$ is a two-sphere at spatial infinity with induced metric $\gamma_{ij}^{(2)} = r^{2} d\Omega^{2}$.
 The unit normal vectors are given by $n_{\mu}=(1,0,0,0)$ and $\sigma_{\mu}=(0,1,0,0)$, associated with $\Sigma$ and $\partial\Sigma$, respectively.